Production of Harry Potter and the Deathly Hallows: Filming (2009–2010)

-During production at Leavesden, Radcliffe's stunt double David Holmes suffered a serious spinal injury during the filming of an aerial sequence, which left him paralysed.
+On 28 January 2009, during production at Leavesden, Radcliffe's stunt double David Holmes suffered a serious spinal injury during the filming of an aerial sequence, which left him paralysed.
 Holmes fell to the ground following an explosion which was part of the stunt.
+He is credited in the finished film as a stunt performer, and would be the subject of a 2023 documentary titled David Holmes: The Boy Who Lived, on which Radcliffe served as executive producer.

 The Deathly Hallows documentary

 During filming of Deathly Hallows, British filmmaker Morgan Matthews shot a documentary highlighting the filmmaking process and the lives of the cast and crew on set.
 Producer David Heyman said that "[It] shows the challenges of making the film – the tolls it takes on the actors and crew.
 It's not just pure gloss and everybody's happy.
 It's real.
 At the same time, it's really, really funny."
 Matthews had access to various creative departments behind the scenes as well as on set filming.

 The Golden Board

 Throughout the production of Deathly Hallows, the filmmakers formed a video which showed cast and crew members holding up a board which displayed how many days they were into production and how many days left until the end.
 Some of the footage included actor Robbie Coltrane playing air guitar, production staff waving goodbye and the final scene of Daniel Radcliffe, Rupert Grint, and Emma Watson.
 The last shot was of director David Yates "getting into his car and driving away out of Leavesden" as confirmed by David Heyman.